Endowment Fund

 Administration of the Endowment

 All contributions to the Dr. Mary Jean Yoder Memorial Endowment are kept intact and only the interest income from the Endowment is used to accomplish its purposes.
-As far as possible the Endowment should grow and increase in order to cover new needs and compensate for potentially decreased purchasing power.

 The Benefits Committee shall determine the use of the endowment earnings and authorizes disbursements.
 The Administrator of the fund handles correspondence and applications and provides communication with the Benefits Committee.
 Mennonite Healthcare Fellowship provides counsel and informational support to the administrator of the fund.